Sanaebadi97/Kotlin-SOLID-Principles/README.md

 or `Service Layer` Finally, there is the Data Layer where all the data for the application resides.
 The data can be in a

-database, an API, flat files, etc - it’s just a layer whose sole responsibility is to store and retrieve data.
+`database`, an API, flat files, etc - it’s just a layer whose sole responsibility is to store and retrieve data.

 - `UI Layer:` Allows user to enter data.